nrajmalwar/END2.0/Session_06/Readme.md

 The objective to build a model with simple encoder-decoder architecture for classification and visualize the encoding and decoding vectors at each hidden step.

 ## Data Preprocessing
-* We use the tweets dataset that contains 1364 tweets
+* We use the [tweets](./static/tweets.csv) dataset that contains 1364 tweets
 * Label count
 ```
-0    931
+0 (Negative) : 931
-1    352
+1 (Positive) : 352
-2     81
+2 (Neutral)  : 81
 ```
 * Train Test split
 ```
-Length of training data:  1159
+Length of training data   :  1159
-Length of validation data:  205
+Length of validation data :  205
 ```

 ## Network Design